morrisyoung/eQTL_v4_script/README.md

 ==============================================
 ==============================================
-fold enrichment of chromatin states (learned from Roadmap Epigenomics project) on GWAS SNPs (data downloaded from ENCODE project)
+Fold enrichment of chromatin states (learned from Roadmap Epigenomics project) on GWAS SNPs (data downloaded from ENCODE project):

 We start from the first paper of this series: “http://www.nature.com/encode/threads/impact-of-functional-information-on-understanding-variation".